Sharing and Sync

 import { connect } from '@fireproof/partykit'

-const { database } = useFireproof('my-app-database-name')
+const { ledger } = useFireproof('my-app-ledger-name')

-const connection = connect.partykit(database, process.env.PUBLIC_PARTYKIT_HOST!)
+const connection = connect.partykit(ledger, process.env.PUBLIC_PARTYKIT_HOST!)

 The end result is that your app will sync data with all users connected to the party.
 Perfect for collaboration, or for sharing data between a user's devices.
 Take a look at the full instructions in the PartyKit connector docs.